 Through our programs, REACH can be an agent for sustainable transformation.
 We believe that our dedicated students and these vibrant communities can accomplish amazing things and hope both to inspire and strongly support the brightest vision for their future!

-Located in the village of Bumwalukani, our main school, Arlington Junior School, (AJS) provides a quality primary school education to 350 children.
+Located in the village of Bumwalukani, our Arlington Junior School (AJS) provides a quality primary school education to 450 children.
+Located in the village of Butinduyi in Namisindwa District, our second school, Matuwa Junior School (MJS) educates 320 students.
 Our rigorous, traditional curriculum in English (Uganda’s official language) emphasizes science, social studies, reading, and math.
 Our Ugandan teachers encourage participation, debate, critical thinking, and self-expression.
-In addition, students are taught music, drama, agriculture, domestic care, ecology, sports, and handicrafts.
+In addition, students learn music, dance, drama, agriculture, domestic care, ecology, sports, and handicrafts.

 REACH’s Secondary School Scholarship Program enables AJS graduates and also scholarship winners from our outreach schools to achieve their dream of attending secondary school, which is equivalent to middle and high school in the U.S. In 2017, 350 village children attended high-quality boarding schools throughout Uganda thanks to REACH scholarships.
 Throughout their secondary studies, REACH continues to support these students’ academic success and also reinforces their ties to the local communities.